Fall Candy Apple Recipes

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

-Now I’m in love with the apples you can get at the mall, candy or grocery stores.
+Now I’m in love with the apples you can get at the mall, candy, or grocery stores.
 The ones that are huge and dipped in chocolate with nuts.
 I am sharing three recipes to make the yummy chocolate dipped ones, caramel, and the original red candy kind.

-Let’s start with traditional Candy Apple Recipes.
+Let’s start with traditional Candy Apple Recipes

 There are a couple of important things you need to know before starting on this adventure.

-Use a candy thermometer!
-You will need it, otherwise, you will not know when the candy is ready to go on the apple.
-Wash your apples, then dry them using paper towels, rub them vigorously, this helps remove the wax so your candy will stick.
+- Wash your apples, then dry them using paper towels, rubbing them vigorously; this helps remove the wax so your candy will stick.
 I figured that one out the hard way.

 Ingredients